Seo, H., R. Murtugudde, M. Jochum and A. J. Miller, 2008:

 Modeling of mesoscale coupled ocean-atmosphere interaction and its feedback to ocean in the western Arabian Sea.

-Preprint (pdf)
+Reprint (pdf)